Designing Beyond Language: Sociotechnical Barriers in AI Health Technologies for Limited English Proficiency: Results

 \subsection{Linguistic variation complicated communication surrounding care (RQ1)}

-Patient navigators consistently emphasized that being non-native English speakers imposed communication challenges on clients when accessing care.
+All patient navigators consistently emphasized that being non-native English speakers imposed communication challenges on clients when accessing care.
 However, these language barriers included linguistic variation that went beyond the support of translators (human or AI-powered).

-Within native Spanish speakers, dialect and colloquial differences between various countries or regions sometimes created misunderstandings (P9, P10, P12).
-Furthermore, merely being from a country where Spanish is the official language did not guarantee that an individual was a native Spanish speaker.
-Some navigators reported frequently supporting individuals from Guatemala, where the official and most spoken language is Spanish, but where there are also over 20 Mayan languages spoken, such as Q'anjob'al or K'iche'.
-As a native Spanish speaker from Mexico, P10 recounts an experience while supporting her students: \textit{\begin{displayquote} Kids from Guatemala and Honduras have words I’ve never heard before.
+Within native Spanish speakers, dialectal and colloquial differences between various countries or regions sometimes created misunderstandings (P9, P10, P12).
+Furthermore, merely being from a country where Spanish is the official language did not guarantee that an individual spoke Spanish.
+Some navigators reported supporting individuals from Guatemala, where the official and most spoken language is Spanish, but where there are also over 20 Mayan languages spoken, such as Q'anjob'al or K'iche'.
+As a native Spanish speaker from Mexico, P10 recounts an experience while supporting her students: \textit{\begin{quote} "Kids from Guatemala and Honduras have words I’ve never heard before.
 Sometimes they try to explain it, and it becomes even more confusing.
-One of the kids described his condition as "falling asleep," and I was trying to explain seizures, but they have a different word for seizures in his language from Guatemala\ldots Even when we all speak Spanish, we all have different words. \end{displayquote}}
+One of the kids described his condition as `falling asleep,' and I was trying to explain seizures, but they have a different word for seizures in his language from Guatemala\ldots Even when we all speak Spanish, we all have different words." \end{quote}}

-This linguistic variation posed challenges for medical interpretation, as most Spanish interpreters that the navigators and their patients encountered were from Mexico and thus unfamiliar with other dialects or languages.
+This linguistic variation posed challenges for medical interpretation, as most Spanish interpreters that the navigators and their patients encountered were from Mexico and thus less familiar with other dialects or languages.
 P10 explained that individuals \textit{"speaking Q'anjob'al or other Guatemalan languages often struggle, since phone interpreters use words they can't understand."} Patients recognized the limitations of interpretation services.
 For example, when asked for language preferences, Guatemalan individuals often default to Spanish despite inevitable misunderstandings because Spanish interpreters were easier to access (P3, P5).